Izik-R/sunset-portfolio/Code/Others/trend-data/README.txt

-## This program runs google trends data on keywords related to the Cosmos ecosystem
+## This program runs google trends data on keywords related to the Cosmos ecosystem, then appends it to a table in a MySQL server